How do I get a travel advance for an international trip?

 You may only have one travel advance at a time.
-Contact Travel Accounting Manager Frank Mark or the Director of Travel Programs, Belinda Borden for further information.
+Contact Travel Accounting for further information at email@example.com.

 How are funds sent to researchers who have requested single or multiple advances?

 If you are set up for auto deposit, your advance will be deposited directly to your personal bank account (similarly to how your paycheck is deposited).
-Otherwise, a check will be delivered to you though your department.
-In rush situations, you may request that your check be held for pickup at Murphy Hall, Main Cashier.
+Otherwise, the traveler must pick up the check at UCLA Travel Accounting in the Wilshire Center, Suite 500 North.

 In most situations, you may access your funds through a local ATM in the foreign country.
 Transaction fees, if any, are reimbursable.
 You may also obtain traveler’s checks directly from your bank before you leave.
 These fees, if any, are also reimbursable.

 Note: It is the investigator’s responsibility to verify how much money may be brought into the country to which you are traveling.
 This information can be obtained from each country's U.S. embassy.
-See the U.S. State Department’s website for a list of U.S. embassies.
+See the U.S. State Department’s website for a list of foregin embassies in the U.S.

 How do per diems relate to travel advances?